-- 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2.
-Increase the safety of the transportation system for motorized and non-motorized users; - 3.
-Increase the security of the transportation system for motorized and non-motorized users; - 4.
-Increase the accessibility and mobility of people and for freight; - 5.
-Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns;

-- 6. Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - Promote efficient system management and operation; and Emphasize the preservation of the existing transportation system.
+- 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, And efficiency; - 2.
+Increase the safety of the transportation system for motorized and non-motorized users; - Increase the security of the transportation system for motorized and nonmotorized users; - Increase the accessibility and mobility of people and for freight; - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - 6.
+Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
+Promote efficient system management and operation; and - 8.
+Emphasize the preservation of the existing transportation system. - 9.
 Improve the resiliency and reliability of the transportation system. - 10.
-Enhance travel and tourism
+Enhance travel and tourist

-Task Title g Factors 1 2 3 4 5 6 7 8 9 10 Evaluation of the Public Transportation System for the Municipality of Humacao Development of an evacuation plan in response/recovery to emergencies/natural disasters for the Municipality of Vega Baja Congestion Study for the Municipality of Morovis Comprehensive Transit Study for the Municipality of Las Marias Evaluation of the Transit System of the Municipality of Yauco Strategic Plan for the Transportation Program of the Municipality of Hatillo NTD "Público" Safety & Security Data Collection NTD "Públicos" Data Collection for All Urbanized Areas and Islandwide 2045 LRTP Program Administration and Planning Support Activities: UPWP Development & Grant Support, TIP Development & Maintenance, Public Involvement Program, Professional Development, Title VI and Legal Revision
+Task Title Planning Factors lask little 1 2 3 4 5 6 7 8 9 10 Comprehensive Transportation Plan for the Municipality of Loiza Comprehensive Transportation Study for the Municipality of Quebradillas Evaluation of the current transit system for the Municipality of San Sebastian NTD "Públicos" Safety and Security Data Collection NTD "Públicos" Data Collection for All Urbanized Areas and Islandwide 2045 LRTP Program Administration and Planning Support Activities: UPWP Development & Grant Support, TIP Development & Maintenance, Public Involvement Program, Professional Development, Title VI and Legal Revision